KIRANKUMAR7296/JavaScript/README.md

 - It creates an object based on `HTML` document called `DOM`.
 - Using `DOM` we can manipulate or change various elements inside the `HTML` document.

+### What are Generator Functions ?

+- A Special Class of Functions
+- They can be stopped `Midway` and then continue from where it had stopped.